jgraham0325/land-register-api-docs/docs/api-documentation/V1.13/index.md

 <ol class="govuk-list govuk-list--bullet">
   <li>Audit events in the history response will include an object_reference.
 Where further information is required about what has changed this, object_reference can be used to find more details on the object</li>
-  <li>Contractors can use the Data Export API to extract data from the service both as JSON and CSV format.
+  <li>Contractors can use the Reporting API to extract data from the service both as JSON and CSV format.
 These endpoints allow you to extract most works information efficiently for the organisations for which you're working. swa_code parameters are available on the endpoints which must be used by contractors to provide the SWA code of the promoter they are working for.</li>
   <li>Added lane rental assessment endpoints to Work API.</li>
   <li>Added activities endpoint to Geojson API to find activities in a given area.</li>
   <li>Added forgot password and password reset endpoints to Party API.</li>